xkollar/xkollar.github.io/data/posts/2025-12-25-tech-interview-i.markdown

 better?
 </div>

-Easy-peasy, let's just build it from bottom up, start from 0, and name the function properly.
+Easy-peasy, let's just build it from the bottom up, start from 0, and name the function properly.

 <div class="speaker b">